leoTiez/jmak/README.md

 [![DOI](https://zenodo.org/badge/429457913.svg)](https://zenodo.org/badge/latestdoi/429457913)

+If you found our analysis pipeline useful for your own research projects, please consider citing:
+Zeitler L, Denby Wilkes C, Goldar A, Soutourina J (2022) A quantitative modelling approach for DNA repair on a population scale.
+PLoS Comput Biol 18(9): e1010488. https://doi.org/10.1371/journal.pcbi.1010488

 ## Introduction
 The great advances of sequencing technologies allow the *in vivo* measurement of nuclear processes---such as DNA repair after UV exposure---over entire cell populations.
 However, data sets usually contain only a few samples over several